medusa-project/metaslurp/README.md

 `bin/rails db:migrate`

-## Migrating the Elasticsearch index schema(s)
+## Migrating the Elasticsearch indexes

 Rather than trying to change the existing indexes in place, the recommended procedure is to create a new set of indexes, populate them with documents, and then switch the application over to use them.
-The steps are:
+The application doesn't refer to index names, but rather stable aliases of the indexes, so the steps are:

-1. `bin/rails elasticsearch:indexes:create_all_latest`
+1. Create the latest indexes: `bin/rails elasticsearch:indexes:create_latest`
-2. `bin/rails elasticsearch:indexes:populate_latest`
+2. Populate them with documents (this hasn't been written yet)
-3. `bin/rails elasticsearch:indexes:migrate_to_latest`
+3. Switch over the aliases: `bin/rails elasticsearch:indexes:migrate`
-4. Restart Rails

 # Notes

 ## Using Shibboleth locally

-Log in as user `admin` and password `admin@example.org`.
+Log in as:
+* `admin`/`admin@example.org` for admin privileges
+* `user`/`user@example.org` for normal-user privileges